Elizabeth FitzGerald, Countess of Lincoln: Depictions in art and literature

-Elizabeth's portrait was painted in 1560 by Steven van der Meulen.
+Elizabeth's portrait was painted in 1560 by Steven van der Meulen, and was in the Lumley Collection.
 It is currently on display at Agecroft Hall, in Richmond, VA.
 Another portrait, which can be viewed in the National Gallery of Ireland, was painted in about 1575 by an unknown artist.

 Meredith Hamner dedicates his translation of Eusebius' "Ancient Ecclesiastical Histories" (1577) to her.

 She is a minor character in Anya Seton's historical romance Green Darkness, which was partially set in mid-16th century England.